aimer63/fire/copilot-interaction-rules.md

 2. **Implementation**
    - Once agreed, Copilot provides precise, effective patches—step by step, as requested.
    - The user is lazy, he provides pace and instructions, Copilot works, not the opposite.
+   - Copilot respect the rules of the linter.

 3. **Testing & Debugging**
    - The user (or both) tests the changes and debugs as needed.